Trump impeachment trial to open with sense of urgency, speed

 Instead, House managers prosecuting the case are expected to rely on the trove of videos from the siege, along with Trump’s incendiary rhetoric refusing to concede the election, to make their case.
 His new defense team has said it plans to counter with its own cache of videos of Democratic politicians making fiery speeches.

-Trump is the first president to be twice impeached, and the only one to face trial after leaving the White House.
-The Democratic-led House approved a sole charge, “incitement of insurrection,” acting swiftly one week after the riot, the most violent attack on Congress in more than 200 years.
-Five people died including a woman shot by police inside the building and a police officer who died of injuries the next day.

-Democrats argue it's not only about winning conviction, but holding the former president accountable for his actions, even though he's out of office.
+Democrats argue it’s not only about winning conviction but also holding the former president accountable for his actions, even though he’s out of office.
 For Republicans, the trial will test their political loyalty to Trump and his enduring grip on the GOP.

 Initially repulsed by the graphic images of the siege, Republican senators including Senate Republican leader Mitch McConnell denounced the violence and pointed a finger of blame at Trump.
 But in recent weeks GOP senators have rallied around Trump arguing his comments do not make him responsible for the violence.
 They question the legitimacy of even conducting a trial of someone no longer in office.